-This show by the way is only Betty’s most recent obsession with reality television, which also includes The Bachelor (a show where people who don’t know each other pretend they’re going to get married one day), The Little Couple, Say Yes to the Dress and Breaking Bad.
-She’s kind of suspicious about the authenticity of Breaking Bad as a reality show but she likes it so she doesn’t question it too much.
+"Not very many people have those" was my mother's reaction when I told her I was writing a post on maintaining butcher block countertops.
+She said this while watching one of her many reality tv obsessions which includes The Bachelor (a show where people who don't know each other pretend they're going to get married one day), Say Yes to the Dress and Breaking Bad.
+She's kind of suspicious about the authenticity of Breaking Bad as a reality show but she likes it so she doesn't question it too much.

 When I told her there are more people who have butcher block countertops than people who have successfully used a television producer as a matchmaker she just scoffed and proceeded to tell me about Tristan and Ryan for the billionth time, a lovely couple produced entirely by television who got married and are now presumably spinning off the next generation of reality show stars.